 Tax Court Lawyers in Trenton

-Federal tax court is somewhat unique in that individuals who are not licensed attorneys in New Jersey (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good familiarity of tax law.
+Federal tax court is somewhat distinct in that individuals who are not licensed attorneys in Ohio (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good understanding of tax law.
 Licensed lawyers do not need to take this exam to practice before tax court.

-Do I Need a Trenton, New Jersey Tax Attorney?
+Do I Need a Trenton, Ohio Tax Attorney?